-We regret that this Security Dialogue takes place against the background of the ongoing conflicts in the OSCE area.
-For the seventh consecutive year, Russia's acts of aggression against Ukraine and its illegal annexation of the Autonomous Republic of Crimea and the city of Sevastopol continue to challenge European security and raise serious concerns.
-We reiterate our full support to the international diplomatic efforts within the Normandy Format and the Trilateral Contact Group to address these concerns.
+We regret that this Security Dialogue takes place against the background of the ongoing conflicts, which pose a very serious threat to the security of the entire OSCE area.
+The resolution of the existing conflicts in the OSCE area, including the conflict in eastern Ukraine and the illegal annexation of the Crimean peninsula, remains a priority for the EU and our positions on these conflicts are well known.
 This reminds us of, and underscores, the crucial value of the Confidence and Security Building Measures, particularly those enshrined in the Vienna Document 2011.
-These need to be implemented fully and in good faith, and appropriately modernised, so that challenges to the current European security environment are better met by increased transparency and predictability.
+These need to be implemented fully and in good faith, and modernised, so that challenges to the current European security environment are better met by increased transparency and predictability.

 OSCE's comprehensive and co-operative concept of security with emphasis on Conventional Arms Control, Confidence and Security Building Measures, disarmament and non-proliferation, constitutes an important element of our common security.
-These fundamental and enduring commitments provide systemic and preventive means to enhance predictability and transparency.
+When respected and abided by, these fundamental and enduring commitments provide systemic and preventive means to enhance predictability and transparency.
 In so doing, they can contribute to reducing military risks and misperceptions, lead to a better understanding of threat perceptions and build trust among participating States.

 Important agreements in this area, including the Vienna Document, the Treaty on Open Skies and the Treaty on Conventional Armed Forces in Europe have provided us with important security gains for many years.
 Conventional Arms Control and Confidence and Security Building Measures remain crucial instruments.
-We support adherence to these instruments as well as efforts to solve outstanding issues pertaining to compliance with and implementation of these instruments, which are complementary.
+We support full adherence to these instruments as well as efforts to solve outstanding issues pertaining to compliance with and implementation of these instruments, which are complementary.

-We remain committed to the full implementation in letter and spirit of existing commitments in the politico-military dimension and continue to support the substantial modernisation of the Vienna Document.
+We remain committed to the full implementation in letter and spirit of existing commitments in the politico-military dimension and appeal to all participating States to faithfully implement them.
+We continue to support the substantial modernisation of the Vienna Document.
 We are equally committed to the further development of Conventional Arms Control, Confidence and Security Building Measures and other instruments in the politico-military toolbox.
 We stand ready to work towards creating an environment conducive to reinvigorating Conventional Arms Control and Confidence and Security Building Measures in Europe.

-We consider that there is an urgent need for the resumption of the Vienna Document activities in the near future.
+We consider that there is a need for the full resumption of the Vienna Document activities, immediately when public health situation allows it.
 In the framework of the Covid-19 pandemic, we managed to co-ordinate the suspension of these activities and now need to further collaborate to resume their implementation.